bikramatmedium/rubyonrails/README.md

 ### Other information about your submission that you feel it's important that we know if applicable.
 ### Your feedback on this technical challenge

-I have created a very simple document for those who want to do the setup from the scratch with all steps.
-Personally, I like all tasks
+I have created a very simple document for those who want to do the setup from the scratch with all steps and personally I like all tasks.
+Thank you